 Fishing At Badwell Ash

-Badwell Ash Holiday Lodges are set in approximately 4.5 acres of woodland, gardens and lakes.
-The 3 lakes, originally sand and gravel quarries which were later flooded by natural springs, were excavated and the site (as it is today) opened in August 2006.
-However, the lakes appear considerably older, having been planted abundantly with reeds, wild flowers, shrubs and trees which have thrived.
+Badwell Ash Holiday Lodges is set in approximately 5 acres of woodland, gardens and lakes.
+The 3 lakes, originally sand and gravel quarries which were later flooded by natural springs, were run as a day ticket fishery in the 1990's and many of the today's fish have their origins from those times.
+The lakes were deepened and landscaped in August 2006 when the holiday lodges were built and the site opened as it is today.
+The lakes do appear considerably older, having been planted abundantly with reeds, wild flowers, shrubs and trees which have thrived.

 As we offer free fishing to our guests only,this means the banks are never over-populated and our guests can truly enjoy the peace and tranquility for which Badwell Ash Holiday Lodges has become known.
 Guests can fish at their lodge-side so are never too far from the hot tub or a cold beer in the fridge!
-We offer fishing all year round, day and night, either directly from the bank-side or from the various swims located around the lakes.
+We offer fishing all year round, day and night, and guests usually have a wide choice of swims around the lake (please note that in these uncertain times we are asking guests to fish closer to their lodges).

 Our timber fishing lodges offer the ultimate location for a relaxing recreational fishing holiday.